OxfordEconomics/CountryLists/README.md

 .import "c:/myDirectory/myTableWithNonstandardCountryNames.csv" myTableWithNonstandardCountryNames
 ```

-Next, put the following code into a .sql file and run it, either via a command prompt or in your database manager (e.g., [DBeaver](https://dbeaver.io/)):
+Next, put the following code into a .sql file (called, e.g., `myScript.sql`) and run it in your favourite database manager (e.g., [DBeaver](https://dbeaver.io/)) or in sqlite by typing `.open myDatabaseName` (this will create the database if it doesn't already exist) followed by `.read myScript.sql`:
 ```
 /************************* Add ISO codes to table containing non-standard country names *************************/ /** Create a table in my database called myTableWithStandardCountryNames **/